 Now, I realise that life doesn’t always go to plan and that delays happen.
 And I'm okay with this as long as I'm kept informed.

 I was even okay with a friend giving me a lift to work telling me to be there by 7:45 and not turning up until 9:15.
 Yes, it was raining and cold, but I made friends with the chap in the petrol station.
 To be fair, there was a disaster on the home front and they did text me to keep me informed.
-I don't hold grudges.
+I do not hold grudges.

 You should always take appropriate measures to file your accounts on time.
 But, if before the filing deadline there's a special reason, such as an unforeseen event why the accounts might be filed late, you can apply to extend the period allowed for filing.